Nikki789/LiDAR-Effect-Unreal-Engine/README.md

-# A project inspired by the "Scanner Sombre" game which recreates the LiDAR effect.
+# Instructions to run the game
-# The project was created in Unreal engine.
+# 1. Open the project with Unreal Engine
+# 2. Build the game for a Windows device
+# 3. Run the game from the .exe file